ajdavis/emptysquare-hugo/emptysquare/content/refactoring-tornado-coroutines.md

 <li>In Python 2, the subroutine returns its result with <code>raise gen.Return(result)</code>.</li>
 <li>Call the subroutine from another coroutine like <code>result = yield subroutine()</code>.</li>
 </ol>
 <p>That's all there is to it.
-Tornado's coroutines make asynchronous code efficient, clean&mdash;even beautiful.</p>
+Tornado's coroutines make asynchronous code efficient, clean—even beautiful.</p>